bartobri/spring-server/README.md

 Spring Server
 =============

-This project provides a pair of applications, client and server, that are meant to provide the basic functionality necessary to establish a connection and reliably exchange data between the two.
+The goal of this project is to act as a springboard for applications that require the exchange of data between a server and one or more clients over a TCP/IP network.
+Two programs are provided, client and server, that together act as a communication framework upon which you can easily exchange data.

-The server component can handle over one thousand simultaneous client connections.
-Both components execute a simple handshake mechanism and utilize two-way heartbeat polling to ensure that any unexpected disconnections are handled gracefully.
+The server component can manage up to 1028 concurrent client connections.

+Both the server and client components execute a simple handshake and utilize two-way heartbeat polling to ensure that any unexpected disconnections are handled gracefully.

+The heartbeat polling feature makes use of a simple command-response protocol that can be customized and expanded upon.

-The aim of this project is to act as a springboard for network application projects ranging from a simple poker game, to an infrastructure monitoring solution, to a Napster clone.
-This basic framework provides a simple starting point to build upon.
-The existing command-response protocol, which contains a command for heartbeat polling and a command for disconnecting, can easily be expanded with a specialized protocol that suits your requirements.
+Potential projects that may wish to use this repository as a jumping-off point range from a simple poker game, to an infrastructure monitoring solution, to a Napster clone.

-The server component of this project is known as a "single process concurrent server", which means it can handle up to 1028 concurrent client connections while running as a single process.
-It can, in theory, scale beyond 1028 connections when deployed in a two-tier design, with a top tier server instance coordinating with up to 1028 tier-two server instances, which in turn coordinate with up to 1028 cient instances, accommodating up to 1056784 simultaneous connections.

-Since this project is coded in C, some knowledge of C is required.
+Since this project is coded in C, knowledge of C is required.

 Installation
 ------------